-How We Achieved a 1:12 ROAS Level Through Instagram Advertising Consulting for a Ready-to-Wear Brand?
+How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 Witness our 1:12 ROAS success in ready-to-wear!
 Read on to discover how you can scale your e-commerce sales with data-driven strategies and creative power.

-Introduction: Our 1:12 ROAS Story Beyond Competition in the Ready-to-Wear Sector
+Introduction: Our 1:12 ROAS Story in the Ready-to-Wear Industry

-In today's e-commerce ecosystem, the ready-to-wear and fashion industry is one of the "Red Oceans" where competition is fiercest.
-In this market, where thousands of new products are launched daily, consumer attention is measured in seconds, and advertising costs (CPM) are increasing dramatically every year, simply selling a "good product" is no longer sufficient.
-Many brand owners and marketing managers are struggling to survive on the edge of profitability with low ROAS (Return on Advertising Spend) rates like 2:1 or 3:1, despite pouring thousands of lira into Meta platforms every month.
+In today's e-commerce ecosystem, particularly in the ready-to-wear and fashion industry, one of the "Red Oceans" where competition is fiercest.
+In this market, where thousands of new products are launched every day, consumer attention is measured in seconds, and advertising costs (CPM) increase exponentially year by year, just selling a "good product" is no longer enough.
+Many brand owners and marketing managers find themselves struggling to survive at the profitability threshold with low ROAS (Return on Advertising Spend) rates like 2:1 or 3:1, despite pouring thousands of lira into Meta platforms every month.

-As 212 Medya, we believe that digital marketing is not just a "advertising" process, but a mathematics and data architecture.
-In this article, we will outline the strategic anatomy of how we took a ready-to-wear brand, which was drowning in inefficient advertising budgets and a complex data structure when we took over operations, to a ROAS level of 1:12.
-This is not just a success story; it is also a roadmap on how you can escape the dead ends of the industry.
+As 212 Medya, we believe that digital marketing is not just a process of "advertising," but a mathematics and data architecture.
+In this article, we will outline the strategic anatomy of how we elevated a ready-to-wear brand, which was drowning in inefficient advertising budgets and a complex data structure when we took over its operations, to a level of 1:12 ROAS.
+This is not just a success story; it's also a roadmap for how you can escape the industry's dead ends.

 1:12 ROAS graphical success visual

-“Invisible Walls” in Ready-to-Wear E-Commerce: Rising Costs and Falling Profitability
+"Invisible Walls" in Ready-to-Wear E-Commerce: Rising Costs and Decreasing Profitability

-For ready-to-wear brands, the digital world can turn into a serious cost trap while offering enormous potential on the one hand.
-Many businesses struggle with low average order value (AOV) and high return rates, and when Meta's changing algorithms and data privacy restrictions are added, advertising spending turns into a black hole.
-The latest marketing reports published by HubSpot clearly show that customer acquisition costs (CAC) have increased by over 60% in recent years, and brands now need smarter strategies.
+For ready-to-wear brands, the digital world can turn into a serious cost trap while offering immense potential on the one hand.
+Many businesses struggle with low average order value (AOV) and high return rates, and with the added challenges of Meta's changing algorithms and data privacy restrictions, advertising expenses turn into a black hole.
+Recent marketing reports published by HubSpot clearly show that customer acquisition costs (CAC) have risen over 60% in recent years, indicating that brands now require smarter strategies.

-The situation we encountered in the brand where we started our consulting process was no different.
-The brand was spending on advertising, but did not know which campaigns were actually generating sales, which audience was converting into loyal customers, and which creatives were "scalable".
-There was a technical chaos and dozens of inefficient campaigns opened with the mindset of "maybe it will stick this time."
-They were stuck in the sector average of 3:1 - 4:1 ROAS band, which was hindering the growth of the business.
+The situation we encountered when starting our consulting process with the brand was no different.
+The brand was spending on advertising but did not know which campaign was actually driving sales, which audience was turning into loyal customers, and which creatives were "scalable."
+There was a technical mess and dozens of inefficient campaigns launched with a "maybe it will work this time" mentality.
+They were stuck in the industry average ROAS band of 3:1 - 4:1, which was hindering the growth of the business.

-A Crossroad with 212 Medya: From Chaos to Data-Driven Growth
+A Turning Point with 212 Medya: From Chaos to Data-Driven Growth

-When we took over the brand at 212 Medya, our first job was to "stop the ads and look inside with a magnifying glass."
-Achieving a ROAS value of 1:12 in ready-to-wear is not possible by chance or with a single "magical" ad visual.
+When we took over the brand, our first task was to "stop the ads and look at the content through a magnifying glass."
+Achieving a ROAS value of 1:12 in ready-to-wear is not possible by luck or a single "magical" ad visual.
 To reach this level;

 - Teknik Altyapı Revizyonu: Hatalı kurulan Pixel ve CAPI yapısının düzeltilmesi. - Stratejik Kreatif Analizi: Sadece güzel görünen değil, satan içeriklerin metodolojisi. - Tam Hunili (Full-Funnel) Yaklaşım: Soğuk kitleyi ısıtan, sıcak kitleyi ise sadık müşteriye dönüştüren bir yapı.